LEARN ABOUT TEACHING HIGH SCHOOL CIVICS WITH THE CASE METHOD

 The Case Method Institute for Education and Democracy offers its free training workshops to teachers of U.S. History, U.S. Government and Civics in public, private and charter high schools.
 Teachers who complete the training have free access to all the Institute’s other U.S. history cases.
 Currently there are 22 cases.
 The Case Method Institute also provides free support and supplemental materials to trained teachers who use the method in their classes.
 After he attended a CMI workshop, Philip Clarke said, “The program was wonderful, in depth and one of the most exciting learning experiences I have been a part of on either side in a very long time.”

-Harvard Business School Professor David Moss will be teaching a free professional development case method workshop on Saturday, August 20, 2022.
-Professor Moss will conduct the workshop via Zoom, removing time, travel and cost barriers for participants.
-An 8-hour, asynchronous training program, completed before the Zoom-based session with Professor Moss, will familiarize teachers with the case method.
-Interested teachers should apply before the end of July.
+Harvard Business School Professor David Moss will be teaching a free professional development case method workshop on Friday, December 1, 2023 and other workshops in 2024.
+Professor Moss will conduct the workshops via Zoom, removing time, travel and cost barriers for participants.
+An asynchronous training program, completed before the Zoom-based session with Professor Moss, will familiarize teachers with the case method.
+Interested teachers may apply by clicking here.

-To apply for the free training, teachers should visit www.cmi.org and then click on “Contact Us.”
+To apply for any of the free training workshops, teachers should visit www.cmi.org and then click on “Contact Us” and “Apply Here.”

 Learn more about the method below